gallenc/solent2Public/workup/experimental/session2/Exercise1b.md

 Try entering a name and pressing the 'add name using GET' button.

-You should see 'Hello I think your name is null' change to 'hello I think your name is <your name>'
+You should see 'Hello I think your name is null' change to 'hello I think your name is -your name-'

 The URL at the top of the page should also have changed to http://localhost:8080/webExercise1/jspexample2.jsp?userName=<your name>